-During the three months ended September 30, 2022, our credit rating from Moody's was raised to Baa2 (Stable outlook) from Baa3 (Stable outlook) and our credit rating from S&P was raised to BBB+ (Stable outlook) from BBB (Positive outlook) while our credit rating from Fitch remains at BBB (Positive outlook) with respect to our Credit Agreement (described below), \$100.0 million unsecured guaranteed senior notes (the "\$100 Million Notes"), \$25.0 million unsecured guaranteed senior notes and \$75.0 million unsecured guaranteed senior notes (together the "Series 2019A and 2019B Notes"), \$400 Million Notes due 2030 and \$400 Million Notes due 2031.
-During the three months ended September 30, 2022 our credit rating from S&P was raised to BBB- from BB+ while our credit rating from Fitch remains at BB+ with respect to our 5.875% Series B Cumulative Redeemable Preferred Stock and our 5.625% Series C Cumulative Redeemable Preferred Stock.
+Our credit ratings at March 31, 2023, were Baa2 (Stable outlook) from Moody's and BBB+ (Stable outlook) from both S&P and Fitch with respect to our Credit Agreement (described below), \$100.0 million unsecured guaranteed senior notes (the "\$100 Million Notes"), \$25.0 million unsecured guaranteed senior notes and \$75.0 million unsecured guaranteed senior notes (together the "Series 2019A and 2019B Notes"), \$300 Million Notes, \$400 Million Notes due 2030 and \$400 Million Notes due 2031.
+Our credit ratings at March 31, 2023, were BBB- from both S&P and Fitch with respect to our 5.875% Series B Cumulative Redeemable Preferred Stock and our 5.625% Series C Cumulative Redeemable Preferred Stock.
 Our credit ratings are based on our operating performance, liquidity and leverage ratios, overall financial position and other factors employed by the credit rating agencies in their rating analysis of us, and, although it is our intent to maintain our investment grade credit rating, there can be no assurance that we will be able to maintain our current credit ratings.
 In the event our current credit ratings are downgraded, it may become difficult or more expensive to obtain additional financing or refinance existing indebtedness as maturities become due.